History of the Quakers: William Penn and settlement in colonial Pennsylvania

-William Penn, a colonist who the king owed money to, received ownership of Pennsylvania in 1681, which he tried to make a "holy experiment" by a union of temporal and spiritual matters.
+William Penn, a colonist to whom the king owed money, received ownership of Pennsylvania in 1681, which he tried to make a "holy experiment" by a union of temporal and spiritual matters.
 Pennsylvania made guarantees of religious freedom, and kept them, attracting many Quakers and others.
 Quakers took political control but were bitterly split on the funding of military operations or defenses; finally they relinquished political power.
 They created a second "holy experiment" by extensive involvement in voluntary benevolent associations while remaining apart from government.
 Programs of civic activism included building schools, hospitals and asylums for the entire city.
 Their new tone was an admonishing moralism born from a feeling of crisis.
 Even more extensive philanthropy was possible because of the wealth of the Quaker merchants based in Philadelphia.

+The Quakers did not want to provide military troops to defend frontier settlements.
+They passed a bill that gave themselves the authority to appoint commissioners to oversee provincial Indian agents, interpreters, traders, and the legal means to build their own trade posts.
+In April 1756, a group of Philadelphia Quakers formed the Friendly Association for Regaining and Preserving Peace with the Indians by Pacific Measures.
+Its purpose was to fulfill the legacy of William Penn's "Holy Experiment", which included "preserving the Friendship of the Indians.
+The association provided funding for commissioners of Indian affairs helping the Quakers control Indian diplomacy and trade in Pennsylvania.

 Eighteenth century

-In 1691 George Fox died.
+George Fox died in 1691.
 Thus the Quaker movement went into the 18th century without one of its most influential early leaders.
-Thanks to the Toleration Act of 1689, people in Great Britain were no longer criminals simply by being Friends.
+Thanks to the Toleration Act 1688, people in Great Britain were no longer criminals simply by being Friends.

 During this time, other people began to recognize Quakers for their integrity in social and economic matters.
 Many Quakers went into manufacturing or commerce.
 These Quaker businessmen were successful, in part, because people trusted them.
 The customers knew that Quakers felt a strong conviction to set a fair price for goods and not to haggle over prices.
 They also knew that Quakers were committed to quality work, and that what they produced would be worth the price.

 Some useful and popular products made by Quaker businesses at that time included iron and steel by Abraham Darby II and Abraham Darby III and pharmaceuticals by William Allen.
 An early meeting house was set up in Broseley, Shropshire by the Darbys.